pchapin/typescript/README.md

 npm run format
 ```

-To generate documentation using Typedoc, run the following command (this will put the generated
-HTML in the `docs` folder):
+To generate documentation using Typedoc (this will put the generated HTML in the `docs` folder):

 ```bash
 npm run docs
 ```

-To run the tests, use the command:
+To run the tests:

 ```bash
 npm run test
 ```

-To run the development web server and view the sample application, use the command:
+To run the development web server and view the sample application:

 ```bash
 npm run dev
 ```

-To preview the final build, use the command:
+To preview the final build:

 ```bash
 npm run build